Last modified: Oct. 28, 2025, 12:17 p.m.

-In Belgium, this species was observed for the first time in 2007.
-Nowadays the species can be observed throughout the country but it's still not so common.
+In Belgium, this species was first observed in 1986.
+Nowadays, the species can be observed throughout the country, but it remains relatively uncommon.

 Native